YahooArchive/express-state/README.md

 #### Exposing Functions

-Express State allows for functions to be serialized and sent to the browser, but this has a few limiations and practical constraints:
+Express State allows for functions to be serialized and sent to the browser, but this has a few limitations and practical constraints:

 * A `TypeError` will be thrown if a native built-in function is being serialized, like the `Number` constructor.
 Native built-ins should be called in wrapper functions, which can be serialized.

 * Functions should only be exposed if they are dependency free and monadic in nature.
-The original scope in which a function defined is not gauranteed to be present in the client-side environment.
+The original scope in which a function defined is not guaranteed to be present in the client-side environment.
 If a function references variables or has other dependencies outside its scope, it's likely not to work properly.

 * Application code _should not_ be sent to the browser by exposing it via Express State.
-That would be a misuse of this library and it's recommended that client-side code be organized into servable files or modules allowing the browser to download the code via standard `<script src>` elements or a script loader.
+That would be a misuse of this library and it's recommended that client-side code be organized into serve-able files or modules allowing the browser to download the code via standard `<script src="">` elements or a script loader.

 ### Setting a Root Namespace